Braeden Daniels

 Braeden Daniels Bio

-Braeden Edward Daniels is an American professional football offensive tackle.
-He played college football for the Utah Utes and was selected by the Washington Commanders in the fourth round of the 2023 NFL Draft.
-Born on August 22, 2000, in Carrollton, Texas, Daniels has quickly made a name for himself in the National Football League (NFL) since starting his professional career in 2023.
+Braeden Edward Daniels (born August 22, 2000) is an American professional football offensive tackle.
+He played college football for the Utah Utes and was selected by the Washington Commanders in the fourth round of the 2023 NFL draft.
+Standing 6 feet 4 inches tall and listed at 305 pounds, Daniels has worked to establish himself as a depth lineman across several NFL rosters since entering the league.

 Early Life and Background